manas-shukla-101/Hotel-Management-System/README.md

 ### 📺 Setup Guide
 - [Watch Database Setup Tutorial](https://youtu.be/Fh-1eO8SA9o?si=gCeBVRRMNdB4L38g)

   Keep in mind for using this when you are setting up password set it: 993097(then only it will work.
-I am working on it soon will update since then...)
+I am working on it soon will update till then...)

 ### 📜 SQL Code